raznahan/IELTSY/src/prompts/features/add-menu.md

+# Enhanced User Interface and Navigation

-1. Implement a Main Menu with Buttons
+## 1. Implement a Main Menu with Buttons

-Introducing a main menu can greatly enhance user navigation and make the bot more user-friendly.
+Create a main menu to improve user navigation and make the bot more user-friendly.

 Main Menu Options:

-📝 Submit Essay
+- 📝 Submit Essay
-📂 My Essays
+- 📂 My Essays
+- 📊 Analytics
-⚙️ Settings
+- ⚙️ Settings
-🎁 Generate Referral Link
+- 🎁 Referral Program
-ℹ️ Help
+- ℹ️ Help

 Implementation:

-Use Telegram's inline keyboards or reply keyboards to create buttons.
+- Use Telegram's inline keyboards for an interactive menu
-This provides a visual and interactive way for users to navigate through the bot's features
+- Ensure each button triggers the appropriate command or opens a submenu

-2. Develop a Comprehensive Settings Section
+## 2. Develop a Comprehensive Settings Section

-A settings panel allows users to customize their experience with your bot.
+Allow users to customize their experience with the bot.

 Settings Options:

-Set Target Band Score: Allow users to input their desired IELTS band score.
+- Set Target Band Score: Input desired IELTS band scores for each component
-Notification Preferences: Users can opt-in to receive reminders or turn off certain notifications.
+- Notification Preferences: Opt-in for reminders or feedback notifications
-Language Preference: If your bot supports multiple languages, let users select their preferred language.
-Privacy Settings: This is a place wher users can opt-in to data usage by the bot(bot owner can use this data to improve the bot and for analytics and training the model).
+- Language Preference: Select preferred language for bot interactions
+- AI Consent: Option to opt-in for AI processing of essays
-Feedback Option: A channel for users to provide feedback or report issues.
+- Feedback Channel: Provide feedback or report issues

 Implementation:

-Accessed via the ⚙️ Settings button in the main menu.
+- Access via the ⚙️ Settings button in the main menu
-Each setting can have sub-menus for more detailed configurations.
+- Use submenus for detailed configurations

-3. Enhance the Referral System
+## 3. Enhance the Referral System

-Make the referral system more engaging and rewarding.
+Improve the existing referral system to make it more engaging and rewarding.

+Enhancements:
-Referral Tracking:
+- Referral Tracking: Show number of successful referrals and points earned

-Show users how many people have joined using their link.
-Display any rewards or benefits earned through referrals.
-Incentives:

-Offer premium features, additional essay reviews, or other perks for successful referrals.
+- Rewards Display: List available rewards and points required
+- Easy Sharing: One-click option to share referral code

+Implementation:
+- Integrate with existing referral code generation
+- Update user model to track referral statistics

+## 4. Expand Analytics Features

+Provide users with more insights into their performance.

+Analytics Features:
+- Score Trends: Visualize improvement over time
+- Task-specific Performance: Break down scores by IELTS criteria
+- Comparative Analysis: Compare user's scores with target scores

+Implementation:
+- Utilize existing analytics functions
+- Enhance data visualization with charts and graphs

+## 5. Improve Help and Support Features

+Ensure users can easily find assistance when needed.

+Help Section:
+- Frequently Asked Questions (FAQ)
+- Tutorial on how to use the bot effectively
+- Contact information for additional support

+Implementation:
+- Create a comprehensive help menu
+- Implement a command to access specific help topics

+## Implementation Notes

+- Maintain consistent command structure and naming conventions
+- Ensure all new features integrate smoothly with existing functionality
+- Prioritize user experience with clear, concise interfaces
+- Test thoroughly to ensure stability and performance